Seagate/cortx-experiments/S3/full-fake-ttfb-hw-with-authfix/README.md

 expected improvements that were observed in tests on VM.

-## Some Data
+## Some More Data

-By Ivan Tishchenko.

-I was specifically looking at Reads, because we expect improvement in TTFB, and writes operation does not have such metric by definition.
+In this section, we were specifically looking at Reads, because we expect improvement in TTFB, and writes operation does not have such metric by definition.

-From Dmitry CSV, I took only 'initial' and 'restart'.
+From Dmitry CSV, we took only 'initial' and 'restart' tests.
 Ignored 'fix', because it had some configuration issue and lots of IOs failed.  ('restart' fixed that config issue and is more "clean" for comparison.)
 I also ignored object size 256 MB, since that was "warm-up" workload, not intended for analysis and comparison.

-After that I got test results for 3 object sizes: tiny (100 bytes), small (256 KB) and large (128 MB).
+After that we got test results for 3 object sizes: tiny (100 bytes), small (256 KB) and large (128 MB).
 Results: